UBRoboticsWorkshop/WorkShops/5_CAD2 /CAD2.md

 Next, we'll switch to the generative design environment.

-Here, we'll contruct obstacle geometry to prevent the arm from colliding with a servo or creating an obstruction to getting under a robot.
+Here, we'll construct obstacle geometry to prevent the arm from colliding with a servo or creating an obstruction to getting under a robot.

 Hide the obstacle geometry, and add a load to the end of the gripper.
 We'll also set the bolt holes as fixed points.
 Clone this load case twice, and set the loads to apply from the sides- this way the output will be able to handle forces from various directions, not just vertical.
 These loads are quite simple, in real world applications you may find that the load cases are hard to define.

 We'll set the method of creation to additive and unrestricted.
-The former is more likley to create a usable part, but the latter can sometimes output parts that are worth considering.
+The former is more likely to create a usable part, but the latter can sometimes output parts that are worth considering.
 Set the targets to be as stiff as possible, and constrain weight to 10 grams.

 We'll also set the materials to nylon and tough 2000 resin- only the latter is available with training on the Form 3B in the makerspace, so if using PLA make sure to set a high enough safety factor.